FacT01D/r00tz27/README.md

 - COM3 (Silicon Labs)
 ```

+COM ports can be different depending on your computer.
+On Windows: serial ports show up as COM1.
+MacOS: you might see /dev/cu..
+On Linux: /dev/tty

 Open two terminals (one for each board) and put in the ports you found.
 ```bash
 $ python push.py COM3